Blog

 Should You Invest in Art?

-There is a reason why many wealthy investors include art in their portfolios – art is unique in that it has appreciated strongly and consistently for a very long period of time.
+There is a reason why many wealthy investors include art in their portfolios – contemporary art is unique in that it has appreciated strongly and consistently for a very long period of time.
+All while remaining uncorrelated to other kinds of investments like stocks and bonds.

 Unfortunately for art collectors, it is not a perfect investment.
-Art is hard to sell quickly, dealers and marketplaces have high commissions, and it is treated as a collectible – the capital gains tax on art is 28%, which is much higher than long-term capital gains tax on stocks and bonds.
+Art needs time to appreciate in value and it is treated as a collectible – the capital gains tax on art is higher than long-term capital gains tax on stocks and bonds.

 Types of Art